 Most problems with Geranium Orion occur due to watering too much or too little.
 They need about 1 inch of water each week, and even moisture is essential for young plants that are not yet well established.

 Water ground plants daily during spring and summer, providing more or less water depending on how hot and dry the weather is and how well your garden soil drains.

 Water container plants when the top 1 or 2 inches of potting soil feels dry.
 Make sure all excess water drains from the containers.

 Fertilizer replenishes the nutrients in the soil around your Geranium Orion’s roots, helping it grow and blossom.

-Pruning and Cutting Back a Geranium Orion
+Pruning and Cutting Back

 Geranium Orion does not require much pruning.
 However, they can be cut back to help shape and control their growth.
 Additionally, removing spent blooms and cutting the plant back at the end of the summer season can help encourage another round of blossoms in the fall.